- What are Scleral Lenses?

 Because of this, scleral lenses create a large fluid-filled reservoir between the lens and the cornea.

 Optometrists may also prescribe scleral lenses for people who have undergone eye surgery, including corneal transplants and LASIK.
+That’s right, scleral lenses are safe for people who have had a LASIK procedure.

 The Prescription Process